Join us in Tokyo for ACERP2020

 For this year’s conference, the Organising Committee has opted to leave the theme more open than in past years.
 There will be a number of streams and special sessions within the fields of ethics, religion and philosophy, but presenters will not be limited by any one, specific theme.
 It is hoped that this open format will encourage a broad range of submissions on a variety of related topics and encourage discussions across disciplines.
 ACERP2020 will be held concurrently with The Asian Conference on Psychology and Behavioral Sciences (ACP2020) under the name Think Tokyo, reflecting the conferences’ location in Japan’s capital city.
 Registration for either conference allows access to both.

 Held in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, this international conference encourages academics and scholars to meet and exchange ideas and views in a forum stimulating respectful dialogue.
-This event will afford an exceptional opportunity for renewing old acquaintances, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.
+This event will afford an exceptional opportunity for renewing old acquaintances, learning about cutting edge research, making new contacts, networking, and facilitating partnerships across national and disciplinary borders.

 In conjunction with our Global Partners, we look forward to extending you a warm welcome in 2020.

 George D. Chryssides, The University of Birmingham, UK

 Joseph Haldane, The International Academic Forum (IAFOR), Japan